Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank

-\paragraph{Analysis: Does unidentifiability issue exist in real-world?} We first applied the identifiability check algorithm on TianGong-ST, and found that when accounting for \textbf{positions} and all provided \textbf{vertical types} as bias factors (a total of 20,704), the IG of this dataset is \textit{disconnected}: there are 2,900 connected components within it.
-This observation suggests that the unidentifiability phenomenon could occur in real-world, even on a large-scale dataset.
-We further excluded certain bias factors from that dataset and assessed its identifiability, which are elaborated in Appendix \ref{sec:app_tiangong}.
+\paragraph{Analysis: Does the unidentifiability issue exist in the real world?} We first applied the identifiability check algorithm on TianGong-ST and found that when accounting for \textbf{positions} and all provided \textbf{vertical types} as bias factors (a total of 20,704), the IG of this dataset is \textit{disconnected}: there are 2,900 connected components within it.
+This observation suggests that the unidentifiability phenomenon could occur in the real world, even on a large-scale dataset.
+We further excluded certain bias factors from that dataset and assessed its identifiability, which is elaborated in Appendix \ref{sec:app_tiangong}.

-\paragraph{Analysis: How do the number of bias factors and dataset scale affect the identifiability?} We tuned the number of context types within Yahoo! and Istella-S and computed the frequency with which the IG was connected to determine the identifiability probability.
-Each experiment was repeated 20 times.
+\paragraph{Analysis: How do the number of bias factors $|\mathcal T|$, dataset scale $|\mathcal D|$ and feature count $|\mathcal X|$ affect the identifiability?} We tuned the number of context types within Yahoo! and Istella-S and computed the frequency with which the IG was connected to determine the identifiability probability.
 From Figure \ref{fig:sample_context_yahoo} and \ref{fig:sample_context_istella}, it can be observed that if positions are the only bias factors, both datasets are identifiable for the ranking model.
-However, upon the consideration of context types as bias factors, the identifiability probability drastically decreases as the number of context types increases.
+However, upon the consideration of context types, the identifiability probability drastically decreases as the number of context types increases.
 Merely 20 (on Istella-S) or 200 (on Yahoo!) are sufficient to render the IG disconnected.
-When the number is further increased, it becomes exceedingly challenging to obtain an identifiable ranking model, which verifies Theorem \ref{thm:identifiability_prob} and indicates that if we account for too many bias factors, the IGs in real-world scenarios are likely to be disconnected.
-We also conducted an experiment to investigate the impact of dataset scale on identifiability, elaborated in Appendix \ref{sec:app_sampling_ratio}.
+When the number is further increased, it becomes exceedingly challenging to obtain an identifiable ranking model, which aligns with the conclusion of Example \ref{thm:identifiability_prob}.
+We also experimented with investigating the impact of dataset scale and feature count on identifiability, elaborated in Appendix \ref{sec:app_sampling_ratio}.